Jared2me/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
-#### The main challenge I had was COUNTIF instead of COUNTIFS while setting up the Outcomes Based on Goals sheet in Excel which caused an error.
+#### The main challenge I had was using COUNTIF instead of COUNTIFS while setting up the Outcomes Based on Goals which caused an error.
 I had all the correct syntax and kept getting an error about too many arguments.
-Once I changed COUNTIF to COUNTIFS, I had no issues.
+Once I researched the error and changed COUNTIF to COUNTIFS, I had no issues.

 ## Results